marciof/Eon/specification/specification.md

 ## Boolean

-A binary logical value that can only be either true or false.
+A boolean is a binary logical value that can only be either true or false.
 It does not have a literal source code representation.

 - **Prototype:** true
 - **Base Prototype:** (itself)